Pants complex, TQFT and hyperbolic geometry: Introduction

 If $\phi$ is a pseudo-Anosov mapping class, the mapping torus $M_{\phi}:=F \times [0,1]/_{(x,1)\sim ({ {\phi}}(x),0)}$ is a hyperbolic 3-manifold that fibers over the circle.
 In this case, Brock \cite{Brockvol} proved that the hyperbolic volume $\vol(M_{\phi})$ and the translation length $L^{\dwp}(\phi)$ are within bounded ratios from each other, with bounds depending only on $\s$.
 Combining this result with Theorem \ref{thm:QI} we obtain the following:

 \begin{theorem} There exist a positive constant $N$, depending only on $\s$, so that for any pseudo-Anosov mapping class $\phi \in \M$ we have

 \end{theorem}

+Theorems \ref{thm:QI} and \ref{thm:volume} provide general new relations between features of the $SU(2)$-TQFT and hyperbolic geometry, approached from the view point of coarse geometry of the Teichm\"uller space.
+In particular, Theorem \ref{thm:volume} relates 2-dimensional TQFT aspects to 3-dimensional hyperbolic geometry which is compatible with the TQFT philosophy that the quantum invariants of mapping tori are determined by invariants of the corresponding monodromies.

-The study of relations between quantum topology and hyperbolic geometry has received particular attention in the last couple of decades.
-In particular, there are open conjectures asserting strong relations between the asymptotics of the $\mathrm{SU}(2)$ and $\mathrm{SL}_2(\CC)$-quantum 3-manifold invariants and hyperbolic geometry.
-The volume conjecture of Kashaev and Murakami-Murakami asserts that large-$r$ asymptotics of values of the colored Jones polynomial of hyperbolic knots determine the volume of the knot complement.
-The Chen-Yang volume conjecture predicts that similar asymptotics of the Witten-Reshetikhin-Turaev, or the related Turaev-Viro invariants, determine the volumes of hyperbolic 3-manifolds. \footnote{We note that these conjectures concern the invariants associated to a root of unity $\eta_r\neq\zeta_r$ where the SU(2)-TQFT is not unitary, and are known not to hold at the root $\zeta_r=-e^{\frac{\pi i}{2r}}$ we work with here.} The reader is referred to \cite{MR2797089, Gromov, yangsurvey, BDKY} for details.
+Open conjectures in quantum topology, predict finer and exact relations between features of the $\mathrm{SU}(2)$-TQFTs and 3-manifold hyperbolic geometry.
+For instance, the volume conjecture of Kashaev asserts that large-$r$ asymptotics of values of the colored Jones polynomial of hyperbolic knots determine the volume of the knot complement.
+More recently, Chen and Yang \cite{Chen-Yang} conjectured that similar asymptotics of the Witten-Reshetikhin-Turaev and the related Turaev-Viro invariants, determine the volumes of hyperbolic 3-manifolds.
+Similarly, a conjecture of Bonahon-Wong-Yang predicts that the volume of hyperbolic mapping tori is determined by asymptotics of certain $SL_2(\CC)$-quantum invariants of pseudo-Anosov mapping classes \cite{BWY, BW}.
+In the last couple of decades, work by several authors has verified and refined these conjectures \cite{DKY, MR2797089, BDKY, Gromov, yangsurvey, KuM} for special families of 3-manifolds but general approaches seem to be currently missing.
+Theorems \ref{thm:QI} and \ref{thm:volume}, and corollaries stated in Section \ref{sec:TSconnections}, are compatible with and support the general picture of relations predicted by these conjectures.